-4.4 On request, we shall immediately provide you with all reasonable information relating to the security of SlaveCheck Personal Data.
+4.3 On request, we shall, as soon as reasonably practicable, provide you with all reasonable information relating to the security of SlaveCheck Personal Data.

 5. Data and Security Breaches

-5.1 We will notify you (and any other party if required by law) without undue delay upon us or any Subprocessor becoming aware of a Personal Data Breach affecting SlaveCheck Personal Data, providing you with sufficient information to allow you to meet any obligations to report or inform Data Subjects of the Personal Data Breach under the Data Protection Laws.
+5.1 We will notify you (and any other party if required by law) as soon as reasonably practicable upon us or any Subprocessor becoming aware of a Personal Data Breach affecting SlaveCheck Personal Data, providing you with sufficient information as requested by you to allow you to meet any obligations to report or inform Data Subjects of the Personal Data Breach under the Data Protection Laws.

-5.2 We will co-operate with you and take such reasonable commercial steps as are directed by you to assist in the investigation, mitigation and remediation of each such Personal Data Breach.
+5.2 We will co-operate with you and take such reasonable steps as required under applicable Data Protection Laws and/or as are directed by you to assist in the investigation, mitigation and remediation of each such Personal Data Breach.